EvilFlowersCatalog/evilflowers-importer/README.md

 - `--api-key`: (Optional) OpenAI API key.
 If not provided, it will be read from the OPENAI_API_KEY environment variable
 - `--model-type`: (Optional) The type of AI model to use ("openai" or "ollama").
 Defaults to "openai"
 - `--model-name`: (Optional) The name of the model to use.
 Defaults to "gpt-4o" for OpenAI and "mistral" for Ollama
+- `--strategy`: (Optional) The import strategy to use ("kramerius" or "dummy").
+Defaults to "kramerius"
 - `--verbose`: (Optional) Enable verbose output with detailed logging
 - `--workers`: (Optional) Number of worker threads for parallel processing.
 If not provided, uses the default based on CPU count.
 - `--limit`: (Optional) Limit the number of directories to process.
 Useful for debugging